-PRICING IN THE WESTERN REGION - TARANAKI, WANGANUI, RANGITIKEI, MANAWATU, TARARUA, AND WAIRARAPA connection to the distribution network.
+PRICING IN THE WESTERN REGION - TARANAKI, WHANGANUI, RANGITIKEI, MANAWATU, TARARUA, AND WAIRARAPA

+For customers on the Western region, the network service is priced at the point electricity enters the distribution network from the national grid rather than at the customer's connection to the distribution network.
 Retailers decide how to on-charge their share of the cost of the distribution service to their customers.
 This is known as a Grid Exit Point (GXP) approach to pricing.